Fiend-Star/twitch-vod-transcriber-cuda/README.md

    process-chapters <video_id>
    ```

-   This will analyze the transcript and generate chapter markers for easier navigation through the video content.
+   This will analyse the transcript and generate chapter markers for easier navigation through the video content.

 ### Setup (Using Docker Directly - Alternative)